guppyfish123/SOC_Lab/Installation/Fleet-Server.md

    ```bash
    unzip fleet.zip
    ```
-3. We also need to enclude our CA certificate in our folder as well before we transfer it.
+3. We also need to include our CA certificate in our folder as well before we transfer it.
    ```bash
    cp -r source_directory destination_dirctory
    ```